It’s one of the most frequently asked questions in health and fitness: How do I lose fat and gain muscle at the same time?

 Wondering what to eat to lose fat and gain muscle?

-Protein plays an extremely important role in muscle maintenance.
-When you’re in a caloric deficit with the goal of fat loss, eating enough protein will give your body the best chance at holding onto muscle in the process.
+Protein plays a vital role in muscle maintenance.
+When you’re in a caloric deficit with the goal of fat loss, eating enough protein will give your body the best chance at holding onto muscle.

-Protein also increases the likelihood that when your body is in need of energy, it won’t pull from muscle to get it.
+Protein also increases the likelihood that when your body needs energy, it won’t pull from muscle to get it.
 Eating adequate protein also helps muscle recovery after a tough workout [3].

 How Much Protein Do I Need?